London & Paris

 Tour leader and historian Patrick Bade, a resident of both London and Paris, will provide detailed background information on the performances, museum and gallery visits, and there is free time to relax and enjoy these wonderful cities.

-Enjoy seven outstanding performances in some of London and Paris’ most celebrated music venues.
+Enjoy eight performances of opera, theatre and orchestral concerts in some of London and Paris’ most celebrated music venues.
+Our performance program includes:

 your expert tour leader